myokit/datkit/README.md

 Building only on numpy, they reliably let you do things like:

-- Find the indices strictly corresponding to a point, or the start and end time of a range (including end points, half-open, etc)
+- Find the indices strictly corresponding to a point in time, or the start and end times of a range (including end points, half-open, etc)
 - Find the index closest to a point _not_ appearing in the data, and interpolate the value at that point.
 - Perform some action (max, min, mean, absolute max etc) on a range